Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: METHODS

-The second stage migrates the pre-trained model to the downstream AS and AR detection tasks.
+The second stage transfers the pretrained encoder to downstream AS and AR screening.
 Given the scarcity of clinical labels in $\mathcal{D}_L$, we design a \textit{dual-branch asymmetric fusion} architecture.
 This architecture contains two parallel branches, both utilizing the M-ResNet structure described above.
-To measure mid-level morphological details crucial for diagnosis, we choose to perform feature integration at the intermediate layer (specifically after Layer 2) of the network rather than at the end.
+To preserve and integrate mid-level morphological features potentially relevant to AVD screening, we choose to perform feature integration at the intermediate layer (specifically after Layer 2) of the network rather than at the end.

 To coordinate generality with specificity, we propose an asymmetric feature complementation strategy.
-Specifically, we freeze the front-end multi-modal module of the Transfer Branch to lock the underlying physical morphological features, while transmitting its output feature $h_{ssl}$ directly as a foundational representation.
+Specifically, we freeze the front-end multi-modal module of the Transfer Branch to preserve low-level waveform representations, while transmitting its output feature $h_{ssl}$ directly as a foundational representation.
 In contrast, the Supervised Branch is initialized from scratch to capture the distribution characteristics of the specific dataset, denoted as $h_{task}$.
-To prevent this branch from introducing random noise due to the small data volume, we introduce a lightweight gating network as a ``correlation filter'' to dynamically suppress low-confidence features.
+To prevent this branch from introducing random noise due to the small data volume, we introduce a lightweight gating network as a correlation filter to dynamically suppress low-confidence features.
 Finally, the fused feature is obtained via the formula $h_{fused} = h_{ssl} + (h_{task} \odot w_{gate})$.
-This mechanism ensures that the model retains the complete general representation while only adding filtered, high-value task-specific cues as an increment.
+This mechanism ensures that the model retains the complete general representation while only adding filtered, task-specific waveform features as an increment.

 Finally, the fused features are sent into a shared backend network for deep integration and are used to predict the probabilities of AS and AR respectively through two independent linear classification heads.
-The entire model is optimized end-to-end during the fine-tuning phase using a Weighted Binary Cross-Entropy Loss to mitigate the impact of positive-negative sample imbalance.
+The trainable components of the model were optimized jointly during the fine-tuning phase using a Weighted Binary Cross-Entropy Loss to mitigate the impact of positive-negative sample imbalance.

 \FloatBarrier